latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 After running our exploit we were able to capture the flag.
 <img width="724" height="373" alt="image" src="https://github.com/user-attachments/assets/b7dc91a5-f854-4bfb-b853-20a45f6dc641" />

 This was ran on the following version of windows.
-Also beware the exploit crashes the machine sometimes.
+Beware the exploit crashes the machine sometimes.
 <img width="533" height="69" alt="image" src="https://github.com/user-attachments/assets/462fc9de-0aee-411e-a0a9-330faba589fe" />

 # Conclusion
-Big thanks to @chompie1337 for this challenge, as it was a great way to spend a couple days getting my feet wet with windows kernel heap exploitation.

-Also many thanks to all the research listed below!
+Big thanks to [@chompie1337](https://github.com/chompie1337) for this challenge, as it was a great way to spend a couple days getting my feet wet with windows kernel heap exploitation.
+Also many thanks to all the research listed below as it was instrumental in finishing this challenge.

 # References
 * https://github.com/vp777/Windows-Non-Paged-Pool-Overflow-Exploitation&ved=2ahUKEwjEoKOV67-PAxVPSjABHeJsJEcQFnoECBcQAQ&usg=AOvVaw2WpS4aLLeq9QtCeg4NUAc-